snowyPigeon/wee_little_practice_scripts/README.md

 This is my solution for Free Code Camp's JavaScript Palindrome Checker.
 You can find the instructions here at [Free Code Camp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/palindrome-checker), as part of their JavaScript Algorithms and Data Structures Projects curriculum.

-I wrote this in Visual Studio Code and tested my code using the [Quokka extension](https://quokkajs.com/) with console.logs.

 ## romanNumeralConverter.js
 This is my solution for Free Code Camp's JavaScript Roman Numeral Converter.
 You can find the instructions here at [Free Code Camp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/roman-numeral-converter), as part of their JavaScript Algorithms and Data Structures Projects curriculum.

-I wrote this in Visual Studio Code and tested my code using the [Quokka extension](https://quokkajs.com/) with console.logs.

 ## telephoneNumberValidator.js
 This is my solution for Free Code Camp's JavaScript Telephone Number Validator.
 You can find the instructions here at [Free Code Camp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/telephone-number-validator), as part of their JavaScript Algorithms and Data Structures Projects curriculum.

-I wrote this in Visual Studio Code and tested my code using the [Quokka extension](https://quokkajs.com/) with console.logs.

 This challenge requires use of regex.
 I found the regex reference guide at [W3 Schools](https://www.w3schools.com/jsref/jsref_obj_regexp.asp) helpful when building my valid patterns.